sypherphoenix/Dynamic-Stages/Stages/Kongo Jungle 64/README.md

 ![v0.2h](draft.png "v0.2h")

 # Notes
-This stage is nowhere near complete.
-However, you can still try it out to get an idea of what I'm going for.

 Rather than removing the barrel, I tried to fix what people might consider bad behavior from the barrel.
 The random rotation and position are removed and the barrel won't give you a second lease on life.
+Players will not be able to sit in the barrel and will have no choice in being blasted out immediately.

 The barrel blast strength has been upped enough to kill every character off the top of the screen.
 If you have a teammate, however, they might be able to save you.